creativesoftwarefdn/weaviate-semantic-schemas/README.md

 You can find more info in the [Weaviate Repo](https://github.com/weaviate/weaviate)

+_Note: The available schemas in Weaviate are based on schema.org and cover already.
+In case you have a valuable schema that you want to share, feel free to issue a pull request_

+## Schema types

+Weaviate knows two types of schemas:

+1. Thing schemas
+2. Action schemas

+The Thing schemas are used to define actual things.
+The Action schemas are used to define actions.
+These actions will also be made available to the things.
+For example, to execute a command.

 ## Creating a custom schema

 This repo contains examples of ready to use schemas.
 But you can create your own schema.